ag-sanjjeev/HTML-Notes/README.md

 # HTML NOTES

-This repository contains __the basic and essential__ topics and their notes with examples to learn and under the __`HTML`__ Language as beginner.
+This repository contains __the basic and essential__ topics and their notes with examples to learn and understand the __`HTML`__ Language as beginner.

-*Refer the below contents, To kick start the learning the HTML. which gives you __step by step__ approach to th HTML Language.*
+*Refer the below contents, To kick start the learning of HTML. which gives you __step by step__ approach to the HTML Language.*
 \
 &nbsp;